Existence and regularity of solutions to parabolic-elliptic nonlinear systems: Introduction and main results

-Moreover, it was shown in \cite{BO-Kellersegel} that, for the stationary version of \eqref{KS-Sys-ParabEll}, the interplay between the two equations allows to prove the existence of solutions which obey the $L^p$-regularity theorems from Stampacchia and Boccardo-Gallou\"et (see \cite{StampacchiaElliptic} and \cite{BoccardoGallouet}).
+was studied.
+Here, the interplay between the two equations allows to prove the existence of solutions which obey the $\elle p$-regularity theorems proved by Stampacchia and Boccardo--Gallou\"et \cite{BoccardoGallouet,StampacchiaElliptic} (note that this is a great improvement over the summability attained by considering the first equation alone \cite{BoccardoJDE}).
+Further analyses of systems related to \eqref{eq:intro:KS:elliptic} have been carried out in \cite{boccardo2022EllipticChemotaxisSystem,boccardo2026ExistenceResultsNonlinear,boccardo_elliptic_2023}.

-\section{Main results}
+\subsection{Main results}

-Depending on the summability of $f$, we prove different existence results.
-From now on, we will write $p^\star$ and $p^{\star\star}$ as the real numbers which satisfy (when $p<N+2$ and $p<\frac{N+2}{2}$ respectively) This is due to the fact that the $L^p$ regularity theorems in the parabolic case are, given $f\in\elleomT m$, formally equivalent to those in the elliptic case (up to writing $N+2$ instead of $N$ in the exponents), as shown in \cite{Aronson-Serrin} and \cite{BDGO-parabolic}.
+Motivated by \cite{BO-Kellersegel,KSParabEll}, we establish existence and summability results for solutions $(u,\psi)$ to \eqref{eq:KS-Sys-ParabEll}.
+The notion of solution and the summability attained depend on the integrability of the datum $f$.